WinXP655/WinBatchBox/README.md

 # Win BatchBox

-Hello, developers! **WinShell Cmd 2.66** will be released *30 December 2023* because I want to add many features.
-This version will have new branding - **Win BatchBox**

 **Win BatchBox** is a command-line shell designed for **Windows**.
 It is written in **Batch** and provides not only basic commands for system management, but a lot of other commands that can be useful.

 ## Features: